Shaare Zedek Medical Center: History

-Shaare Zedek was the first large hospital to be located in the Western portion of Jerusalem and is today the city's fastest growing hospital and the only major medical facility in the city's center.
-After the Ottoman Turks gave permission in the 1890s, and with funding from European donors, the hospital was built on Jaffa Road, two miles (3 km) outside the Old City.
+Shaare Zedek was the first large district general hospital to be located in the Western portion of Jerusalem and is today the city's fastest growing hospital and the only major medical facility in the city's center.
+In the Old Yishuv of Jerusalem, there were not many hospitals, and due to conflicts between the various groups, the German Jews were left without a hospital.
+Because of this situation, the German and Dutch expatriate community in Jerusalem decided to establish their own hospital under the patronage of the German Empire.
+As part of this effort, the "Committee for the Establishment of a Jewish Hospital in Jerusalem" was founded, presided over by Rabbi Seligman Ber Bamberger, and subsequently by Rabbi Marcus Lehmann.
+In November 1884, the committee sent Abraham Grünbaum, along with Abraham Rose on behalf of the "Pekidim and Amarcalim" Organization, to explore the possibility of purchasing a building for the hospital.
+According to some sources, the land on which the old Shaare Zedek Hospital stood was acquired as part of this endeavor.
+The initiative gained momentum with the arrival in the country of a young Haredi doctor named Dr. Moshe Wallach, who came as an emissary of the Jewish Committee from Frankfurt.
+After gaining experience in medical work in the Old City and opening a private clinic, Dr. Wallach joined the initiative to establish the hospital and went to Germany to raise funds and obtain German imperial patronage.
+Following the success of Dr. Wallach's fundraising mission, the hospital was built.After the Ottoman Turks gave permission in the 1890s, and with funding from European donors, the hospital was built on Jaffa Road, two miles (3 km) outside the Old City.
 The design was by German architect Theodor Sandel [German].
 Its opening ceremony took place on January 27, 1902.
 Dr. Moshe Wallach was the director from then until 1947.
 Schwester Selma lived in the hospital and cared for abandoned children.
 The building in Bayit Vegan was inaugurated in 1980.

 In December 2012, Shaare Zedek assumed operational control over Bikur Cholim Hospital and merged many of its activities.
 The hospital treats over 600,000 patients per year in more than 30 inpatient departments and over 70 outpatient units and maintains a very active academic service as a leading research and teaching institution.
 Shaare Zedek is classified as a public/private hospital, serving as a non-profit institution and dependent on donor support for capital development, while offering medical care for the wider Jerusalem-area community.